agrc/auditor/README.md

 1. Clone the repository
    * `cd <my git directory>`
    * `git clone https://github.com/agrc/agol-validator.github`
-1. Create a `credentials.py` file in the repo's directory using the `credentials_template`.
+1. Create a `credentials.py` file in the repo's directory using `credentials_template.py`.
 DO NOT check `credentials.py` into version control.
 The repo's `.gitignore` has been set to ignore `credentials.py`; verify this on your local repo.

 ### Metatable format